zachbateman/easy_db/README.md

 # Goals

+ - Make common database tasks very easy
- - Intelligently handle connecting to various database types
+ - Intelligently handle different database types
  - Provide intuitive, consistent, Pythonic methods for accessing data
- - Make common tasks very easy
- - Provide high performance without requiring polished query code
+ - Provide good performance without requiring polished query code
  - Expose database connection and cursor to users wanting fine-grained control
  - Just get the data into Python so we can use it!